Knowledge Hub

 3. Systematic monitoring of publicly accessible data on a large scale

-The ICO have further provided examples of processing that is 'likely to result in high risk'
+The ICO have further provided examples of processing that is 'likely to result in high risk'.

 What is usually included in a DPIA?

-Provide a description of processing
+Provide a description of the processing

-• What type of personal data you will be collecting?
+• What type of personal data will you be collecting?

 • How will you be collecting, storing and or accessing the personal data?